Climate Denialist Claims - And What the Science Says

 and the fools know it." - Oliver Wendell Holmes

-The community of climate scientists many years ago started an excellent website - RealClimate.org - which organizes links to the peer-reviewed professional journal papers on climate, distilling the essence for the intelligent layman.
+The community of climate scientists many years ago started an excellent website - RealClimate.org - which organizes links to the peer-reviewed professional journal papers on climate, and distilling the essence for the intelligent layman.
 It also provides a forum for anyone to ask questions or post objections, with climate scientists' answers.
-It was felt necessary to create RealClimate.org as an antidote to the loud misinformation spread by the denialist blogosphere and their political supporters.
+It was felt necessary to create RealClimate.org as an antidote to the loud misinformation spread by the denialist blogosphere, junk science promoters, and their political and corporate supporters.
 It includes a well organized wiki debunking the AGW denialist claims.
 Here is another good listing of the many sources debunking the claims of those denying human responsibility for global warming.
 I'm doing my own website here, specifically for the Cabrillo College student, but I'd recommend also that you spend time browsing the RealClimate.org site to get better informed.
 SkepticalScience is an even better place for locating published papers debunking the AGW denialist claims although aimed at perhaps a slightly more scientifically literate audience.
 AGW Observer links the abstracts of essentially all climate-related journal papers.
 The late Stanford climate scientist Stephen Schneider has an excellent video on the denialism issue.
 Here is a list of AGW denialist papers and their debunking.
 Note how very few slip through the process of review and make it into a genuine scientific journal.
 Among the few papers that did survive review, more than one has led to scandal and resignations due to failure of the journal's review process, as we'll show later here.
 Denialists and conspiracy theorists have some similar psychological traits - this examination of the supposed moon landing hoax is entertaining and has some nuggets worth remembering.

 Here are some accessible (and entertaining) ~10min YouTube videos - Climate Denial Crock of the Week - which show denialist